Compliance: Code of Conduct

 All permanent and temporary employees need to complete a Code of Conduct Acknowledgement every two years.
 The latest acknowledgement round was completed in 2015; it used a similar approach to the eLearning module, putting the focus on ethical behaviour and requiring our employees to apply the Code to a specific scenario.

-In addition, we conducted trainings for all our employees on the following topics between 2013 and 2015:
+In addition, we conducted trainings for all our employees on the following topics in the three years between 2014 and 2016:

 - Anti-money laundering and terrorist financing